THERE WILL ALWAYS BE EMPTY BOWLS IN THE WORLD.

 Part III: Fill Your Bowl

-For a minimum donation of $5, you can select a beautiful hand painted soup bowl—which you’ll get to keep—as well as enjoy a piping-hot bowl of soup from 11am to 2pm.
-While you dine, sponsors of this event will use unique approaches to tell you about projects promoting social justice on the UNCG campus, in Greensboro and in surrounding communities.
+For a minimum donation of $5, you can select a beautiful hand painted soup bowl—which you’ll get to keep—as well as enjoy a piping-hot bowl of soup.
+While you dine, sponsors of this event will use a unique approach to tell you about projects promoting social justice on the UNCG campus, in Greensboro, and in surrounding communities.